geoffroypeeters/ismir2018/pages/callLBD.md

 - All submissions will undergo a light peer review.
 - Make sure to use the templates (available for LaTex [Link]({filename}/doc/latex.zip) and Word [Link]({filename}/doc/word.zip) ).
 Submissions must be in PDF format.
 If you’re using Word, save the Word document as a PDF.
 If you’re using LaTeX, you should have a PDF already.

+The submission form is here: [https://goo.gl/forms/ApA1CLjslyfTXTvK2](https://goo.gl/forms/ApA1CLjslyfTXTvK2).

+Note: The link above will not be accepting submissions until July 16th, 2018.